 Grants Pass Fire Rescue (GPFR) has a specialized unit known as the Technical Rescue Team (TRT).
 The TRT team was formed during 2001-2002 to provide rescue for situations that require specialized training or gear.
 The team consists of firefighters from GPFR.

 The main function of the team is to provide confined space rescue for both the City of Grants Pass and Josephine County.
-Other disciplines that we train in include high/low angle rescue, swift water rescue, tower rescue, trench rescue and urban search and rescue.
+Other disciplines that we train in include high/low angle rescue, swift water rescue, tower rescue, trench rescue, and urban search and rescue.
 Below are some common questions that we get.

 The Need for a Special Team

 In order to keep up with all of the required training to keep proficient it was decided to form a team.
 This team trains one day a month on various scenarios that we might come across.
 We also go back to our respective shifts and train them so that everyone can help during a call.
 When dealing with confined space rescues there are several Occupational Safety and Health Administration (OSHA) regulations that must be met.
-In order to meet these it is best to have pre-identified personnel that are trained to deal with the rescue.
+In order to meet these it is best to have pre-identified personnel who are trained to deal with the rescue.

 A Brief Description of the Disciplines

-Urban Search & Rescue - This is a rescue performed after a building collapse.
-An example would be collapses after an earthquake and need to search the debris for victims
+This is a rescue performed after a building collapse, such as after an earthquake when there is a need to search through debris for victims.